Children Under a Palm: Ownership controversy

 At a later date, the painting was placed on the Art Loss Register, operated by a commercial company based in London which charges a fee to register stolen paintings.
 The family believe it disappeared from Myrtle Grove after a series of robberies in the 1980s, although Philip Mould notes that there was no crime reported.
 According to Mr. Murray, his family didn't know that the painting was stolen until it was put up for auction at Sotheby's.
 Mr. Murray conducted further research among his family's papers and claimed to have found a letter which described the circumstances under which the painting was produced.

-At the date of transmission of the programme (26 June 2011), ownership was still the subject of a legal dispute.
+At the date of transmission of the programme (26 June 2011), ownership had become the subject of a legal dispute.
 In October 2013, the London Evening Standard reported that Shirley Rountree (Simon Murray's mother and a descendant of Sir Henry Blake) was suing Sotheby's for "return" of the painting.
 Sotheby's responded that ownership of the painting was still disputed and should be settled in the courts.

 In November 2013, a new claimant emerged.
 Massachusetts native Clifford Schorer said the painting was used as security for a loan he made to Selina Varney (now Rendall) and that he was now entitled to it, the Blake family having failed to make a claim in a US court.

 A barrister represented Selina Rendall in the title dispute with Shirley Rountree (Rountree v Rendall) turning on the English and Irish laws of: